Aliases for CTNS Gene

 GeneCards Summary for CTNS Gene

 CTNS (Cystinosin, Lysosomal Cystine Transporter) is a Protein Coding gene.
 Diseases associated with CTNS include cystinosis, nephropathic and cystinosis, late-onset juvenile or adolescent nephropathic.
-Among its related pathways are Lysosome.
+Among its related pathways are Lysosome and Miscellaneous transport and binding events.
 GO annotations related to this gene include L-cystine transmembrane transporter activity.

 UniProtKB/Swiss-Prot for CTNS Gene

 Cystine/H(+) symporter thought to transport cystine out of lysosomes.
 Plays an important role in melanin synthesis, possibly by preventing melanosome acidification and subsequent degradation of tyrosinase TYR.